MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml/debugsettings_failfastonerrors.md

 The Visual Studio managed code debugger does not break on FailFast errors.
 You should select the **Mixed** debugger type in Microsoft Visual Studio on the **Debug** page of the project designer.

-This property is ignored when code is running in a designer (when [DesignMode.DesignModeEnabled](/windows.applicationmodel/designmode_designmodeenabled.md) is `true`).
+This property is ignored when code is running in a designer.

 When `FailFastOnErrors` is enabled, the `Application.UnhandledException` event is not raised.